 For those who admire Márquez, Cartagena is the start of an emerging literary trail around Colombia’s northern Caribbean coast.
 At Aracataca, where he was born, a small museum dedicated o the writer is being completed.

-The Colombia es Pasión (Colombia is Passion) campaign was launched in 2005 to promote the country and a positive image of Colombia abroad, encourage business investment, tourism and increase cultural relations with nations around the world.
+Favorite thing: The Colombia es Pasión (Colombia is Passion) campaign was launched in 2005 to promote the country and a positive image of Colombia abroad, encourage business investment, tourism and increase cultural relations with nations around the world.
 The logo of the campaign is a heart, which symbolizes the passion of the Colombian people.
 The campaign celebrated its 5th anniversary in Cartagena, a city of ideas and dreams, making people discover the new face of Colombia.
 They set an exhibition with the motto Descubre Colombia a través de su corazón (Discover Colombia Through Its Heart).
 On Plaza de la Proclamación they placed seven 4-meter interactive hearts.
 40 smaller hearts, located on the busy plazas of the old city, were used as mobile billboards containing moving commentaries from international personalities, headlines from different media and famous quotes referrint to the concept of 'nation', as well as invitations to visit the main hearts.
 All of the heart sculptures for the exhibition were created by a creative team of Colombian professionals.

 Fondest memory: The interactive hearts represented different features of Colombia, from its diverse culture and landscape to its native artists, including world-renowned artist Fernando Botero, Grammy Award-winning musician Shakira and Noberl Prize-winning writer Gabriel García Márquez.
 For example, the Music Heart had audio stations playing samples of diverse Colombian rhythms; the Culture Heart screened videos of the country's most important festivals, fairs and celebrations; the Cities Heart was covered in leaves and 40 tiny windows through which photos of architectural and urban progress could be seen and the Tranquility Heart was a structure that generated an optical effect and contained testimonials from 82 visitors to Colombia who shared their experiences.
 Besides the hearts, there were musical and cultural performances and other educational programs.